gin66/FastAccelStepper/README.md

 * Better API documentation
 * Introduce command queue of speed/accel commands - one per stepper.
 * Add command to set current position
-* Extend command queue entry to perform delay only without step (steps=0) to reduce the 3.8 steps/s
 * Calculation on pc and on arduino do not create same commands.
 Queue checksum differ (recheck) !
-* Support different values for acceleration and deceleration
+* Support different values for acceleration and deceleration.
 * Add preprocessor constant: TICKS_PER_S for raw commands

 ## ISSUES

-* Speed changes at low speed and high acceleration do not come
+* Speed changes at very low speed with high acceleration values are not always performed
 * Queue is filled too much, which cause slow response to speed/acceleration changes
-* esp32: getCurrentPosition() does not take into account the current pulses
+* esp32: getCurrentPosition() does not take into account the current pulses, because the pulse counter is not read

-## NOT TODO
+## Not planned for now

 * Change in direction requires motor stop ! => it's a feature
 * Using constant acceleration leads to force jumps at start and max speed => smooth this out => will not happen
+* Extend command queue entry to perform delay only without step (steps=0) to reduce the 1.0 steps/s

 ## Lessons Learned

 * Spent more than half a day debugging the esp32-code, till I have found out, that just the cable to the stepper was broken.
-* In one setup, operating A4988 without microsteps lead to erratic behaviour and some specific low speed (erratic means step forward/backward).
+* In one setup, operating A4988 without microsteps has led to erratic behaviour at some specific low speed (erratic means step forward/backward, while DIR is kept low).
 No issue with 16 microstep